JinmuGo/obsidian-markdown-flip/README.md

 ## 💬 Contact

 Maintained by [@JinmuGo](https://github.com/JinmuGo).
-If you find this plugin useful, feel free to ⭐️ the repo or share feedback!
+If you find this project useful, feel free to ⭐️ the repo or share feedback!

 ---